 How to get the best car insurance

-To get the best car insurance, you’ll have to evaluate your individual needs based on your current and past circumstances so that you’ll know which insurance companies are right for you given what you’re looking for.
-For example, if you have children who are about to start driving, you’ll need to take this into consideration when shopping around for an insurance premium.
-Many insurance companies offer teen driving discounts and good student discounts which can help you save on your insurance premiums.
+- Evaluate your individual needs: You may have particular needs that impact your car insurance decision.
+For example, if you have children who are about to start driving, you will likely consider the cost of adding a teen driver to your policy.
+Many insurance companies offer teen driving discounts and good student discounts, which can help you save on your insurance premiums.

-Consider location when shopping around for a car insurance company as insurance rates vary even depending on ZIP code.
-The number of uninsured and teen drivers in your area code, the theft rate and demographics all affect your insurance premium prices.
-According to the III, 11.5% of drivers in Minnesota are uninsured, which means obtaining uninsured coverage may be a good option to protect you from out-of-pocket costs for any no-fault accidents.
+- Consider state factors: The number of uninsured and teen drivers in your area code, the theft rate and demographics all affect your insurance premium prices.
+According to the III, 9.9% of drivers in Minnesota are uninsured, which means obtaining a higher amount of uninsured motorist coverage may be a good option to protect you from out-of-pocket costs for any no-fault accidents.

 Car insurance discounts in Minnesota